Hacking Alice's box in CV-QKD: Results

 Hence, the setup in Fig.~\ref{fig:equiv2} must give the same key rate as the setup in Fig.~\ref{fig:equiv1}, and therefore the setup in Fig.~\ref{fig:init_setup}.
 The setup in Fig.~\ref{fig:equiv2} is equivalent to a main channel setup with a higher initial modulation and a lower effective transmittance.
 The equivalent main channel attack is shown in Fig.~\ref{fig:equiv3}.
 The signal state is modulated by $k\alpha$, where

+and hence the modulation amplitude is $k^2\mu$. $k$ is a function of $\bar{n}$, which characterises the side-channel.
 We note that $k_{1}$ and $k_{2}$ are functions only of $\bar{n}$.
 By choosing an appropriate parameter for the beamsplitter in Fig.~\ref{fig:equiv3}, Eve can get the initial state of Fig.~\ref{fig:equiv2}.
 We then effect a thermal channel by beamsplitting with the thermal state with parameter $\omega$.
 We can reduce both operations to a single beamsplitter operation with some other thermal state $\omega^{\prime}$ (see Fig.~\ref{fig:equiv4}).

 This allows us to calculate the key rate in the same way as a main channel attack but with a higher \textquotedblleft effective modulation amplitude", $\mu^{\prime}$, and a lower \textquotedblleft effective transmittance", $\eta^{\prime}$.
-These effective parameters are related to the measured values of $\mu$ and $\eta$ by
+These effective parameters (the channel parameters that the trusted parties would calculate for the setup in Fig.~\ref{fig:equiv3}) are related to the measured values of $\mu$ and $\eta$ by

-The effective transmittance accounts for both beamsplitters and is the transmittance that we would observe if, instead of a setup with a signal state modulated by $\mu$ and a side-channel, we had a setup with a signal state modulated by $\mu^{\prime}$ and no side-channel (with the same measured values of $\beta$).
+The effective transmittance accounts for both beamsplitters and is the transmittance that we would observe if, instead of a setup with a signal state modulated by $\mu$ and a side-channel (as seen in Fig.~\ref{fig:init_setup}), we had a setup with a signal state modulated by $\mu^{\prime}$ and no side-channel, with the same measured values of $\beta$ (as seen in Fig.~\ref{fig:equiv3}).
+This was found by multiplying the transmissions of the two beamsplitters in Fig.~\ref{fig:equiv3}.